ArthurZhou/FileManager-O3/README.md

 Online versions of FileManager.Here,you can store your files on your own cloud servers.

-What`s we`ve just done in FileManager-O3 Alpha0.10.0
+What we have just done in FileManager-O3 Alpha0.10.0

 [ x ] 1.enable online drive